 Want to help you little ones practice their early phonics skills?
-Then you may want to try these circle the beginning sounds worksheets for K, E and D.
+Then you may want to try these circle the beginning sounds worksheets for M, K, and D.

 This kindergarten phonics activity is great for helping your little ones to recognize what the different letters look like and start segmenting and listening for the beginning sounds in words.

 What Skills Can Your Little Ones Learn And Develop?